asagrekin/GamesInOne/reports/Week6Report.md

 ## Contributions
 ### Leo & Kelby
 Last week's goal:
-- By April 26 we should begin to have a functioning interaction with the database.
-Storing, deleting, and retrieving games that are within the database.
+- By May 3 we plan to have functioning interaction with the front end.
+Displaying, filtering, and sorting games based on user inputs.

 Progress:
-- We now have a functioning interaction with the database.
-Storing, deleting, and retrieving games that are within the database.
+- We now have a functioning integration and interactions with the front end.
+- Front End can now call add function which adds path to game's executable, game's image path, and game's name.
+- Front End can now call delete function which deletes game's stored information in data base.
+- Front End can now call play which launches the selected game that is stored in the database.
+- Began next week's task of setting up proper unit testing for each component.
-- Created a new Make File for our original launcher files.
+- Created a new Cmake file and testing file using Google Tests for C++.

 Issue:
-- An issue was integrating the database with the backend.
-This issue was resolved and the only other issue was not being able to delete a game from the database.
+- An issue we had was getting the cMakeLists file to properly call the header files we've created for this project.

 Goal for next week:
-- By May 3 we plan to have functioning interaction with the front end.
-Displaying, filtering, and sorting games based on user inputs.
+- By May 9 we plan to add additional unit testing fixing any issues that arise with the back end.
+Plan to also improve code quality of previous implementations.

 ### Asa
 Last week's goal: